Noural06/llm-geographic-bias-mental-health/weekly_meetings/README.md

 # Does Where You Are Shape What You Get?
 ### Geographic Variation in LLM Responses to Mental Health Queries

-**Noura Lakrimdi** — MSc Data Science, Middlesex University
-**Supervisor:** Dr Giovanni Quattrone
-**Module:** CST4990

----

-## What this project is

-An audit of whether the geographic location a user states when asking a large language model for mental health guidance changes the quality, localisation, and cultural framing of the response they receive — and whether that variation disadvantages users in lower-income and lower-infrastructure settings.
+### week 29/07/2026

 **Dataset:** 1,120 responses from 7 LLMs across 20 cities, 8 scenarios, varying only the stated city and country.
 Every other element of the prompt is held constant.

-**Core methodological commitment:** no automated outcome measure is used in a hypothesis test until it has been validated against independently collected human labels with F1 ≥ 0.70.
-Two of the three original measures failed this check.
-One failure would have supported a published finding pointing in the wrong direction.
-This is documented rather than hidden.
+**Core methodological commitment:** No automated outcome measure is used in a hypothesis test until it has been validated against independently collected human labels with F1 ≥ 0.70.

 ---

-## This week's work — response to supervisor feedback

-The supervisor's to-do list (7 items) has been completed in full.

 ### 1. Manual coding (Item 1)
-- **112 responses** hand-coded across all three outcome families (actionability, localisation, support orientation) using a structured holistic coding sheet
+- **112 responses** hand-coded across all three outcome families (actionability, localisation, support orientation) using a structured, holistic coding sheet
 - **100 additional responses** coded in a second, targeted pass for the H3 religious framing measure, using choice-based sampling (40 auto-positive / 60 auto-negative) with sampling weights to correct for the low base rate

 ### 2. Validation — precision, recall, F1 (Item 2)

 All three pre-registered measures were tested against human labels.
-None passed on first attempt.
+None passed on the first attempt.
 The table below shows the before/after:

 | Outcome | First F1 | Problem found | Final F1 | Status |